cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-docker.md

 Here are the operations that this plugin currently supports:

-## Create task
+### Create task

 * Creates a container that can be started.

 * Here, the plugin pulls images from the Docker Hub Registry, a private registry, or it may import an image from a tarball.

-* In the blueprint, you pass ports as a dictionary.
-The key of each dictionary is a port that you will open on this container.
-  * In the create operation, only Docker Py only needs to know the keys of the dict.
-  * In the start operation, the entire dict is passed as the port_binding parameter.

 * This operations adds the container_id to the instance runtime_properties.

-## Start task
+### Start task

 * This starts the container.

 * It also logs containers' network settings with IPs, ports, and top information.

+* You can pass a list of process names that you want to make sure are running on the container, before the start operation succeeds:

+{% highlight yaml %}

+  start:
+    implementation: docker.docker_plugin.tasks.start
+    inputs:
+      params:
+        port_bindings:
+          27017: 27017
+          28017: 28017
+        processes_to_wait_for:
+          - /bin/sh

+{% endhighlight %}

-## Stop task
+### Stop task

 * Stops the container.

-## Delete task
+### Delete task

 * Deletes the container and its runtime_properties.

+# Complete Example

+For a complete working example, please see the [ReadMe](https://github.com/cloudify-cosmo/cloudify-nodecellar-docker-example/tree/{{site.latest_cloudify_version}}) for the Docker Nodecellar Example.